 Upgraded linen set - UHDS Residential Conferences staff make the bed prior to guests' arrival

-- Includes pillow, pillowcase, flat sheet, fitted sheet, microfiber blanket, two towels, and washcloth.
+- Includes pillow, pillowcase, flat sheet, fitted sheet, two microfiber blankets, two towels, and washcloth.

 - Up to two towel services included in price.